familliarous/complete-javascript-course-fork/JS Course Notes/Section 7 - DOM and Events (PROJECT)/Section 7 - DOM and Events (PROJECT).md

 - Events - Something that happens on the page
 - `.addEventListener()` takes the event as a string and a function expression.
 > **Note:** front end values are usually strings.

+# 76. Implementing the Game Logic

+- the score variable is considered a "state" variable.
 -